How do I embed a social media feed on a website?

 4 min read

 An embedded social media feed is a live display of social media content pulled directly into a webpage.
-Instead of manually updating images or copy, the feed refreshes automatically as new content is published on connected platforms — Instagram posts, LinkedIn updates, TikTok videos, hashtag results, and more, all shown in a single widget on your site.
+Instead of having to update images or copy by hand, the feed refreshes automatically as new content is published on connected platforms.
+This includes Instagram posts, LinkedIn updates, TikTok videos, hashtag results, and more.
+All of this is shown in a single widget on your site.

-Brands use them across careers pages (to show real company culture), product pages (to surface authentic customer content), and homepages (to replace static graphics with live audience activity).
-Because the content is dynamic, a well-configured feed keeps a page looking current without any ongoing effort from your team.
+Brands use them in different ways.
+For example, they might use them on careers pages.
+There, they show real company culture.
+They also use them on product pages.
+There, they show authentic customer content.
+And they use them on homepages.
+There, they replace static graphics with live audience activity.
+The content is always changing, so a well-configured feed keeps a page looking current without requiring any ongoing effort from your team.

 How to embed a social media feed on a website

 1. Choose a social media aggregator.
 This is the platform that collects content from multiple social networks and generates one embed code for your site.
-Pick one that supports the platforms you actually use and that includes content moderation — you need the ability to filter what appears publicly before it goes live.
+Pick one that supports the platforms you use and includes content moderation.
+This will allow you to filter what appears publicly before it goes live.

 1. Create a feed.
-Inside the aggregator, set up a new feed or "wall."
+Create a new feed or "wall" inside the aggregator.
 This is the container that holds your content sources and display rules.
-Give it a clear name so it's easy to manage later.
+Give it a clear name so it's easier to manage later.

 1. Connect your social media sources.
-Link the platforms you want to pull from: Instagram, LinkedIn, TikTok, X (Twitter), YouTube, Facebook, and others depending on what the aggregator supports.
-Configure each source by hashtag, profile, keyword, or a combination.
-You can run multiple sources inside a single feed.
+Link the platforms you want to pull from.
+These could be Instagram, LinkedIn, TikTok, X (Twitter), YouTube, Facebook, and others, depending on what the aggregator supports.
+Set up each source using hashtags, profiles, keywords, or a mix of these.
+You can run multiple sources from a single feed.

 1. Get the embed code.
-Once your feed is configured and at least one source is active, the aggregator generates a JavaScript snippet or iframe embed code.
-Copy it.
+Once your feed is set up and at least one source is active, the aggregator will generate a code snippet or iframe embed code in JavaScript.
+Make a copy of it.

 1. Add the code to your website.
-Paste the snippet into your site's HTML wherever you want the feed to appear.
-Most website builders have a custom HTML block that accepts this directly.
+Paste the code into the HTML of your website wherever you want the feed to appear.
+Most website builders have a special block for this, which accepts the code directly.
 On WordPress, use a custom HTML widget or a shortcode.
-The feed loads from the aggregator's servers, so your site only serves the container element.
+The aggregator's servers provide the feed, so your site only needs to serve the container element.

 Which website platforms support social media feed embeds?